onlyhavecans/squirrels.wtf/content/uses.md

 - A big pile of cheap Amazon pedals
 - SOMA Rumble of Ancient Times
 - iZotope Mix & Master

-## Self-Host Stack

-I like to run most of my own software on my servers at home.

-- **Docker Compose**: There is fancier ways to run and orchestrate things but I keep it simple.
-- **Forgejo**: My Git + CI/CD + Renovate stack all at [OnlyHaveCans.Works](https://onlyhavecans.works)
-- **Home Assistant**: I use this to automate lots of random things around the house without having random things on the internet.
-- **~~Plex~~**: Deprecated.
-I will miss PlexAmp, but they have been sharing all the signs things are not well in Startup Land.
-- **Navidrome**: The next evolution of my music collection, fiddly and needs good tagging, but it's very powerful.
-- **Jellyfin**: Not as simple and easy to use as Plex for most, but works extremely well once I discovered a few config tricks and the Infuse iOS/Mac client.
-- **Komga**: Hosting all of my Itch.io, Patreon, & DrivethruRPG books
-- **Grocy**: Home maintenance & chore tracking
-- **FreshRSS**: I never gave up on RSS, this is a recent transition from NewsBlur.
-- **Readeck**: Really nice read it later article storage
-- **Syncthing**: Synchronizing some misc files and settings
-- **Wireguard**: Always a way back home

 ## Quality of Life